API-market/oreid-js/README.md

 http://localhost:8888/login/facebook

 ```
-Note: After callback is handled by handleAuthResponse middlewear, user state is stored on request object (e.g. req.user).
+Note: When the callback is handled by handleAuthResponse middlewear, it adds the new user state to the request object (e.g. req.user).